SeanKilleen/seankilleen.github.io/_posts/2019-05-19-azure-devops-node.md

 ...and when I changed to that, it still didn't work.
 Azure Pipelines isn't finding the output files.

-I tried seeing via #52 if Azure was maybe doing some magic to copy things but it looks like that's not the case, so I'm back to looking at the copy files task.

 OK hmm, all of a sudden it works and I don't know why.
 I see in the logs:

 `Copying /home/vsts/work/1/s/dist/unanet-summarizer-release.js to /home/vsts/work/1/a/dist/unanet-summarizer-release.js`

 And it copied 6000 files including node_modules etc.

 So i'm going to update it now to output from `dist`.
 A very interesting issue.
-I'll look into this more and post the details of the task once I get it right.

-OK for some reason, this ended up being the task to do it:
+For some reason, this ended up being the task to do it:

 ```yaml
 - task: CopyFiles@2